rav1ll/msdbok.github.io/template.md

 ---
 title: MSD Paper Template
-author: Jane Smith
+author: Andrey Sadovykh
 layout: page
 ---
 # Title: MSD Paper Example
-author: Firstname Lastname, Affiliation (eg Jane Smith, Innopolis University)
+*Author: Firstname Lastname, Affiliation (e.g., Jane Smith, Innopolis University) 👤* *Year: 2024*

-### Abstract
+### Abstract 📝

-Short discription of the paper including list of your contributions.
+Provide a concise description of your paper, including a summary of your key contributions and findings.
+The abstract should give readers a clear idea of what to expect from your paper.
+Aim for about **200-300 words**.

-The maximum length should be arround 5000 - 6000 words, excluding bibliography.
+*Note: The full paper should be approximately **5000-6000 words**, excluding the bibliography.*

-## Introduction
+## 1. Introduction 📖

-Introduce the subject.
+Introduce the subject of your paper.
+Define the scope of your research and set the stage for the reader by explaining the context of the topic.

-### Motivation
+### 1.1 Motivation 💡

-Why the topic is important?
-Justify with numbers (if possible).
+Explain why the chosen topic is important.
+Justify its significance with relevant data, statistics, or industry trends if possible.

-### Pbm statement

-What problem your paper solves?

-What is your original contribution.
+### 1.2 Problem Statement ❓

+Define the problem your paper seeks to address.
+State your original contribution and how it adds value to the existing body of knowledge.

-## Related work
+## 2. Related Work 🔗

-Introduce 5-10 relevant papers and discuss their relevance to the subject.
+Review **5-10 relevant papers** that are important to your topic.
+Discuss their relevance, main findings, and limitations.
+Highlight how your work differentiates or builds upon these existing studies.

-## Discussion
+## 3. Discussion 💬

-Compare and summarize.
-Use comparison tables whenever relevant.

-Any original insigts?
+Provide a thorough analysis and comparison of the reviewed literature.
+Use comparison tables, charts, or figures where relevant to enhance clarity.

+* Include any **original insights** or unique perspectives that you have developed.
+* Discuss practical applications or implications for managing software development.

-## Conclusions
+## 4. Conclusions 🏁

-Summarize.
-Discuss, what of the above your original ideas and insigts.
-Add conclusions about importance of your findings.
+Summarize the main findings of your paper.
+Reiterate which aspects are your original contributions and insights.
+Conclude with a discussion on the importance and potential impact of your findings.

-## References
+## 5. References 📚

-Use IEEE format.
+List all references using the **IEEE format**.
+Ensure that your bibliography includes **5-10 high-quality academic sources**.

 (Optional)
-* make a public library in Zotero for this paper.
+* Create and link to a public Zotero library for this paper to provide easy access to your references.
-* provide a link to this Zotero library

-## AI-generated content disclaimers
+## 6. AI-Generated Content Disclaimers 🤖

+Authors must declare the extent to which AI tools were used in the preparation of their paper.
+This ensures transparency and academic integrity.

-The author declares that the his original ideas are in the core of the content of the article.
+* The author affirms that the core ideas presented in the paper are original.

-AI usage self-declaration:
+* AI usage self-declaration:
-* Translation \[yes\|no\]
+  * Translation [yes|no]
-* Spelling correction \[yes\|no\]
+  * Spelling correction [yes|no]
-* Text styling \[yes\|no\]
+  * Text styling [yes|no]
-* Summarization \[yes\|no\]
+  * Summarization [yes|no]
-* Content extraction \[yes\|no\]
+  * Content extraction [yes|no]
-* Ideas generation \[yes\|no\]
+  * Ideas generation [yes|no]
-* Other \[specify...\]
+  * Other [specify...]

-## Reviewers comments

-We will provide the review to briefly discuss the quality of your paper and avert the audience.
+## 7. Reviewers' Comments ✍️

+Feedback will be provided by reviewers, which will include a summary of the strengths and areas for improvement of your paper.
+This feedback aims to guide both the author and potential readers.